 The vesting of any land by this Act in “The Roman Catholic Bishop of Bunbury” shall be registered and noted under the Transfer of Land Act 1893 or the Registration of Deeds Act 1856, as the case may require, and on the respective instrument of title to that land, free of charge.

-[Section 6 amended by No. 60 of 2006 s.
+[Section 6 amended: No. 60 of 2006 s.
 153.]

 7. Power to appoint attorneys